libp2p/docs/content/concepts/address-discovery-and-advertisement.md

     #### When does the Host event loop fire ?
-    - Every 5 seconds.
+- On interval, every 5 seconds.

 - When the user starts listening on a new interface address/es by calling `Host.Network.Listen(addrs...)`.

-    - When `AutoRelay` detects a change in it’s reachability(private -> public or vice versa), creates a connection with a new relay server or loses connection with an existing relay server since all of these would cause a change in it’s relay addresses.
+- When `AutoRelay` detects a change in it’s reachability(private -> public or vice versa), creates a connection with a new relay server, or loses connection with an existing relay server since all of these would cause a change in its relay addresses.

-    #### What does the Host do when the event loop fires ?
+##### What does the Host do when the event loop fires ?
-    - Updates it’s primary network interface address by using the netroute library as discussed above (if it has changed).
+- Updates its primary network interface address by using the netroute library as discussed above (if it has changed).
 This takes care of network changes/routers assigning new addresses via DHCP.

 - Builds a new address set by using all the addresses discovered by the various mechanisms described in the `Address Discovery` section and compares it with the previous address set.

 - If the new address set is different from the previous address set, it fires an `EvtLocalAddressesUpdated` event.
     - The ID service listens for the `EvtLocalAddressesUpdated` event and pushes the new set of addresses to all peers it is connected to via the `Identify Push` protocol.
 The ID service is the same service that also handles the `Identify` protocol described above.

 {{% notice "note" %}}